There are some bright and creative people who thrive in conventional learning environments.

 Director, Davis Learning Foundation

 Richard Whitehead's extensive background in education has included time spent teaching in both the adult and mainstream secondary educational sectors.
-He is currently Special Educational Needs Coordinator at a flourishing independent secondary boarding school in Worcestershire, UK and is a licensed Specialist SpLD Teacher Assessor.
+For six years, he was Special Educational Needs Coordinator at a flourishing independent secondary boarding school in Worcestershire, UK, and he is a licensed Specialist SpLD Teacher Assessor.
 An Oxford-educated linguist with a working knowledge of several European languages, he specializes in multilingual learning disability assessments for non-native speakers of English in the UK.

 Richard's particular specialism is in the Davis® Methods, a system devised by Ronald Davis which harnesses the innovative perceptual talents that accompany dyslexia and other learning differences to enable struggling learners to overcome their barriers.
 Richard originally discovered the Davis methods when looking for a solution for the son of some friends.
 He is a Davis Workshop Presenter and Training Specialist and has delivered lectures and teaching workshops on the Davis methods in countries as diverse as Iceland, Estonia, Ireland, Italy, Portugal, Poland, the United States, India, South Africa, New Zealand and Israel.